jkempf42/kube-volttron/README.md

 Finally, the demo images have self-signed certs built in, and they are not appropriate for production use.
 So let me repeat: _kube-volttron is for demo purposes only, it is not for production deployment!_
-It was built as an experiment only.
+It was built as an experiment and security is set to make demoing easy.
 You will need to do some additional work before you can deploy it in production.